 Etsuko Kameoka specialises in EU competition law, with a particular emphasis on cartel investigations, distribution agreements, licensing negotiations, merger control proceedings and abuses of dominance involving Japanese clients.
 Etsuko also creates competition compliance programmes for companies and conducts training sessions.

 Prior to joining Van Bael & Bellis in 2001, Etsuko worked as a trainee in the European Commission’s Directorate-General for Competition and also gained experience working in both French and British law firms.

 Etsuko also advises governments and public organisations on competition policy.

 Japanese, English, French

 - College of Europe, Bruges, Post-Graduate Studies in European Legal Studies, 2001

-- New York University School of Law, LL.M. in International Legal Studies, 1997
+- New York University School of Law, USA, LL.M. in International Legal Studies, 1997

 - University of Paris I Panthéon Sorbonne, Post-Graduate Studies in EC Law, 1996